Church of the Holy Sepulchre: Crusaders: reconstruction (12th century) and ownership

+Ayyubid, Mamluk and Ottoman periods

 The church was lost to Saladin, along with the rest of the city, in 1187, although the treaty established after the Third Crusade allowed Christian pilgrims to visit the site.
 Emperor Frederick II (r.
 1220–50) regained the city and the church by treaty in the 13th century while under a ban of excommunication, with the consequence that the holiest church in Christianity was laid under interdict.
 The church seems to have been largely in the hands of Greek Orthodox patriarch Athanasius II of Jerusalem (c.
 1231–47) during the last period of Latin control over Jerusalem.
-Both city and church were captured by the Khwarezmians in 1244.
+Both city and church were captured by the Khwarezmians and the Ayyubids in 1244.

-Ottoman period

-There was certainly a recognisable Nestorian (Church of the East) presence at the Holy Sepulchre from the years 1348 through 1575, as contemporary Franciscan accounts indicate.
+There was certainly a recognisable ‘Nestorian’ (Church of the East) presence at the Holy Sepulchre from the years 1348 through 1575, as contemporary Franciscan accounts indicate.
 The Franciscan friars renovated the church in 1555, as it had been neglected despite increased numbers of pilgrims.
 The Franciscans rebuilt the Aedicule, extending the structure to create an antechamber.
 A marble shrine commissioned by Friar Boniface of Ragusa was placed to envelop the remains of Christ's tomb, probably to prevent pilgrims from touching the original rock or taking small pieces as souvenirs.
 A marble slab was placed over the limestone burial bed where Jesus's body is believed to have lain.